 Note: Flash Once animation effect is not available in 2010 and later versions but you can continue reading as you will also learn a trick to get the Flash Once in 2013 and 2016 as well.Download Walk Cycle Presentation from link below and use Animation Painter to duplicate

 The idea behind this animation is simple.
-We are using 9 different walk poses pictures of the same character; having a different Walk Pose in each of the pictures.
+We are using 9 different walk-pose pictures of the same character; having a different Walk Pose in each of the pictures.
 They can also be called 9 different Frames.
 Movie Projectors in theaters use the same technique.
 You might have noticed this banner appearing when a movie starts:

 You can notice the length of the Movie Reel.
 Do you know what this is?
 That is the length of the total number of frames playing in a Movie Reel.

-The standard length of a 35 mm film reel is 1,000 feet (305 m), which runs approximately 11 minutes for sound film (24 frames per second) and about 15 minutes for silent film at the more-or-less standard speed of 16 frames per second
+The standard length of a 35 mm film reel is 1,000 feet (305 m), which runs approximately 11 minutes for the sound film (24 frames per second) and about 15 minutes for the silent film at the more-or-less standard speed of 16 frames per second

 So, the point is: when you watch a movie in the theater, you are actually seeing around 25 frames (or you can say 25 different pictures) changing on-screen in 1 second and that is what Projectors are made for.
 Remember that Flip Book:

-When you see a lot of pictures within a short time of period then the delay between your eyes getting information and your mind processing the data creates an illusion of Motion.
-However, all the motions passing on screen are just pictures and nothing else but still, it feels like you are watching a video.
+When you see a lot of pictures within a short time period then the delay between your eyes getting information and your mind processing the data creates an illusion of Motion.
+However, all the motions passing on the screen are just pictures and nothing else but still, it feels like you are watching a video.

-More Information About Animations
+More Information About Animation Effects

-As I always said that you must be a good Graphics Designer if you want to do some serious animation stuff inside PowerPoint?
-So, this presentation is an example that why you should have some knowledge of designing things on computers?
+As I always said that you must be a good Graphics Designer if you want to do some serious animation stuff inside PowerPoint.
+So, this presentation is an example that why you should have some knowledge of designing things on computers.

 To create these kinds of Realistic Animations in PowerPoint, not just the walking animation but anything that comes to your mind.
 See, the following example:

-So, if you need to try this animation in PowerPoint then you first need to draw this picture many times having a different pose in each picture in any graphic designing application like CorelDraw, Adobe illustrator or you can learn How to Use Shape / Drawing Tools in PowerPoint and see what you can come up with!
+So, if you need to try this animation in PowerPoint then you first need to draw this picture many times having a different pose in each picture in any graphic designing application like CorelDraw, or Adobe Illustrator, or you can learn How to Use Shape / Drawing Tools in PowerPoint and see what you can come up with!

 As I am not so good designer so I just Google for Walk Cycle Poses PNG and downloaded this character having 9 different poses.
 PNG to tell Google to look for PNG file types as they mostly have a transparent background (or you can click on Tools – Colors – Transparent while looking for Images in Google) and that is the most important point you need to remember.
 You just can’t drop any picture on top of other objects on the slide.
 Look at the following pictures:

-So, picture not having a transparent background will hide the other objects in the background because of having a white or any other color in the picture itself.
+So, a picture not having a transparent background will hide the other objects in the background because of having white or any other color in the picture itself.